The State of State

 November 13, 2018

-This paper presents several business process management (BPM) model patterns that were identified and leveraged during client engagements.
-The objective of this document is to assist someone new to BPM modeling to realize the same benefits that my clients did without the same learning curve.
+someone new to BPM modeling to realize the same benefits that my clients did without the same learning curve.

 Evaluating “Team of Teams” Concepts for Large Scale Software Development